Types of AI algorithms and how they work 4 types of AI (artificial intelligence) explained

 The idea of artificial intelligence, or synthetic minds able to think and reason in ways that approximate human capabilities, has been a theme for centuries.
 Many ancient cultures expressed ideas and even pursued such goals.
 In the early 20th century, science fiction began to crystallize the notion for large modern audiences.
 Stories such as The Wizard of Oz and films like Metropolis struck a chord with audiences around the world.

 In 1956, John McCarthy and Marvin Minsky hosted the Dartmouth Summer Research Project on Artificial Intelligence, during which the term artificial intelligence was coined and introduced, and the race for practical ways of realizing the old dream began in earnest.
 The next five decades would see AI developments and enthusiasm wax and wane, but as the computational power driving the Digital Age grew exponentially while computation costs dropped precipitously, AI moved definitively from the realm of science fictional speculation to technological reality.
-In the early 2000s, investors poured massive amounts of funding into accelerating and deepening the capacities of AI systems, with a growing emphasis on machine learning.

-In 2023, generative artificial intelligence systems -- tools based on machine learning algorithms and capable of producing new and original content such as images, text or audio -- became ubiquitous in public discourse.
+In 2023, generative artificial intelligence systems -- tools based on machine learning algorithms and capable of producing new content such as images, text or audio -- became ubiquitous in public discourse.
 Companies began scrambling to understand, embrace and effectively implement OpenAI's ChatGPT-4 and other large language models and algorithms.
 The potential benefits for companies of all sizes have come into sharp focus: greater efficiencies in processes, reductions in human errors, reduced costs through automation and discovery of unknown and unanticipated insights in the massive and growing heaps of proprietary and public domain data.

-Unsurprisingly, governments are laser-focused on regulating AI.
+Governments today are laser-focused on regulating AI.
 Perennial concerns such as consumer protection, civil liberties, intellectual property rights and fair business practices largely explain the interest of governments around the world in AI.

 But at least as important as safeguarding the citizens against the downsides of AI is the competition among governments for supremacy in AI.
 Attracting brains and businesses necessarily means creating predictable and navigable regulatory environments in which AI enterprises can thrive.